-I propose to count the incident electrons one by one in a scintillator telescope.
-Using ~ 10 ns phototube pulses, it will be best to keep the instantaneous beam rate to $< 5 \times 10^6$ electrons/sec, so that the double pulse correction is reliable.
-Given the 1% duty factor of the Bates linac, the beam intensity should be $< 5 \times 10^4$ electrons/sec.
-Thus a typical datum point will require about 20 s of beam time.
-A pressure curve of 50 data points will require about 1000 s of beam time, and likely several times that during which the pressure is changed.
-I estimate that it should take no more than 4 hours per curve.
-The entire experiment would consist of 4 curves, at 0, 40, 80 and 120 Gauss field.
-Thus about 16 hours of beam time are required.
-I have requested 48 hours to allow for considerable beam tuning, and safety margin.
+With a flux of 10 electrons per pulse, a typical datum point obtained with 10 incident electrons will require about 100 pulses, or 3 minutes of beam time.
+A pressure curve of 50 data points will require about 3 hours of beam time, and likely an equal amount during which the pressure is changed.
+The entire experiment would consist of 4 curves, at 0, 30, 60 and 90 Gauss field.
+Thus about 24 hours of beam time are required.
+I have requested 100 hours to allow for considerable beam tuning, and safety margin.